WICG/aom/explainer.md

 an element might not have an accessible node if it's not currently attached to a visible Document, or if it's not currently displayed, for example.

+---
 :question: **Open question:**
 Should `accessibleNode` be asynchronous?
 That way we could defer creating the accessibility tree, or we could ensure that layout is clean at the time you access the accessibility tree.

+---

+#### Determing an element's accessible role

 Accessing an element's accessible node allows you to determine its role.
 This example shows how you could figure out the role assigned to an HTML INPUT element with a type of "range":